realady/ArithematicLogicalUnit/README.md

 # 8-Bit Arithmetic Logic Unit (ALU) Implementation
+### CURRENTLY LOOKING TO IMPLEMENT VEDIC MATHEMATICS TO IT (WE WILL LOVE A GOOD PR 💗)
 ## Overview

 This project implements an 8-bit Arithmetic Logic Unit (ALU) using Verilog, along with a testbench to verify its functionality.
 The ALU performs common arithmetic (addition, subtraction) and logic (AND, OR, XOR, NAND, NOR, XNOR) operations on two 8-bit input buses based on selection inputs.